Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 The Stone River wall series grew to include; Stone River #4, Stone River #6 Death Adder and Stoner River #7 Phoenix and cat

 In the initial works.
-The images, patterns and lines depicted in a Cal the Stoner intricarved stone artwork emerged organically as the work progressed.
+The images, patterns and lines depicted in a Cal the Stoner Intricarved stone artwork emerged organically as the work progressed.
 The artists process was a fluid yet intense contemplation.
 Identifying, shaping and fitting the stones as the images formed across the sculptures faces.

 Cal draws on his many interests and conversations for inspiration.

-In September 2022, Cal the Stoner has commenced work on his next piece and the 16th intricarved stone artwork, The goddess.
+In September 2022, Cal the Stoner has commenced work on his next piece and the 16th Intricarved stone artwork, The goddess.

 All of Cal's work is self-funded.